Chimamanda Ngozi Adichie: Themes

 Adichie's works about African diaspora consistently examine themes of belonging, adaptation and discrimination.
 This is often shown as an obsession to assimilate and is demonstrated by characters changing their names, a common theme in Adiche's short fiction, which serves to point out hypocrisy.
 By using the theme of immigration, she is able to develop dialogue on how her characters' perceptions and identity are changed by living abroad and encountering different cultural norms.

 In Dear Ijeawele or A Feminist Manifesto in Fifteen Suggestions she evaluates themes of identity that recur in Purple Hibiscus, Half of a Yellow Sun, and The Thing Around Your Neck such as stereotypical perceptions of Black women's physical appearance, their hair and their objectification.
-Dear Ijeawele stresses the political importance of using African names, rejecting colourism, exercising freedom of expression in how they wear their hair (including rejecting patronising curiosity about it) and avoiding commodification, such as marriageability tests, which reduce a woman's worth to that of a prize, seeing only her value as a man's wife.
+Dear Ijeawele stresses the political importance of using African names, rejecting colorism, exercising freedom of expression in how they wear their hair (including rejecting patronising curiosity about it) and avoiding commodification, such as marriageability tests, which reduce a woman's worth to that of a prize, seeing only her value as a man's wife.
 Her women characters repeatedly resist being defined by stereotypes and embody a quest for women's empowerment.

 Adichie's works often deal with inter-generational explorations of family units, allowing her to examine differing experiences of oppression and liberation.
-In both Purple Hibiscus and "The Headstrong Historian"—one of the stories included in The Thing Around Your Neck—Adichie examined these themes using the family as a miniature representation of violence.
+In both Purple Hibiscus and "The Headstrong Historian", Adichie examined these themes using the family as a miniature representation of violence.
 Female sexuality, both within patriarchal marriage relationships and outside of marriage, is a theme that Adichie typically uses to explore romantic complexities and boundaries.
 Her work discusses homosexuality in the context of marital affairs in stories such as "Transition to Glory", and taboo topics such as romantic feelings for clergy in Purple Hibiscus, as well as the seduction of a friend's boyfriend in "Light Skin".
 Miscarriage, motherhood and the struggles of womanhood are recurring themes in Adichie's works, and are often examined in relation to Christianity, patriarchy, and social expectation.
 For example, in the short story "Zikora", she deals with the interlocking biological, cultural and political aspects of becoming a mother and expectations placed upon women.
 The story examines the failure of contraception and an unexpected pregnancy, abandonment by her partner, single motherhood, social pressure and Zikora's identity crisis, and the various emotions she experiences about becoming a mother.